Phileosopher/commonplace/mind-neurodivergence.md

 ## Narcissism

-This one is ubiquitous and complex enough that [it merits a separate section](mind-neurodivergence-narcissist.md).
+This one is ubiquitous and complex enough that [it merits a separate section](mind-neurodivergence-clusterb-narcissist.md).

+## Oppositional Defiance Disorder (ODD)

+An antagonism against any authority figures.

+- Tends to oppose anything [standardized](standards.md) or "institutionalized".
+- Often participates in anti-institution institutions (e.g., punk culture, hippies, hacker culture).
+- Often simply a product of lower-than-average agreeableness.

+How to behave with them:

+- Even when hypocritical, respect their views.
+- Avoid behaving like an institutional or authority figure.

+The cure for it:

+- It typically expresses in adolescence and represents as a [phase of maturation](maturity.md).
+- However, if the anti-establishment mindset is still present into their 30s, it likely represents their [personality](personality.md).

-## Schizophrenia
+## Cluster A/Schizophrenia

 A viewpoint that is overcrowded with [imagination](imagination.md), to the point of hallucinations and [identity](identity.md) issues.